nanaantwii/JavaScript-Project/README.md

 The project is deployed on GitHub Pages:

-1. **Clone the Repository**: `git clone https://github.com/nanaantwii/JavaScript-Project`
-2. **Navigate to the Repository**: `cd JavaScript-Project`
-3. **Open `index.html` in Your Browser**.

-To deploy on GitHub Pages:

-1. Push the code to the `main` branch of your repository.
-2. In the repository settings, navigate to the "Pages" section.
+1. In the repository settings, navigate to the "Pages" section.
-3. Select the `main` branch as the source and save.
+2. Select the `main` branch as the source and save.
+3. Once the `main` branch is seclected, the link to the deployed site will be provided.

-The live link to the project: [Online Quiz](https://nanaantwii.github.io/JavaScript-Project/)
+The live link to the project: [QuizzyMind](https://nanaantwii.github.io/QuizzyMind/)

 ## Credits